AI tools vs AI skills: which matters more? Learn why tools alone aren’t enough—and what actually drives results at work.

 give instructions

-review output
+review outputs

 decide what to do next